damianhakert/damianhakert.github.io/source/_posts/2015-02-19-8-tips-to-help-you-work-better-with-git.markdown

 ## Compare commits from the command line

-An easy and quick way to compare the differences between commits, or versions of the same file is to to use the command line.
+An easy and quick way to compare the differences between commits, or versions of the same file is to use the command line.
 For this you can use the `git diff` command.

 If you want to compare the same file between different commits, you do the following: